Heatblur-Simulations/f-4e-manual/src/systems/flight_controls_gear/flight_controls.md

 ### Autopilot Pitch Trim Light

-An AUTOPILOT PITCH TRIM indicator light is on the telelight panel.
-This light illuminates during AFCS operation if the automatic pitch trim follow up is inoperative or lagging sufficiently behind airplane maneuvering to cause an out-of-trim condition in the basic airplane.
-Ilu
+The AUTOPILOT PITCH TRIM indicator light on the telelight panel illuminates during AFCS operation if the automatic pitch trim follow up is inoperative or lagging sufficiently behind airplane maneuvering to cause an out-of-trim condition in the basic airplane.

 ### Normal Operation

-1. To engage the stability augmentation mode, place the pitch, roll, and yaw stab aug switches to
+1. To engage the stability augmentation mode, place the pitch, roll, and yaw STAB AUG switches to ENGAGE.
-ENGAGE.
 2. Trim aircraft in the stability augmentation mode before engaging AFCS mode.
 3. To engage AFCS mode, establish an aircraft attitude within AFCS limits.
 Place the AFCS switch to ENGAGE.
-4. When aititude hold mode is desired, place altitude hold switch to ENGAGE.
+4. When altitude hold mode is desired, place the Altitude Hold switch to ENGAGE.

 > 🔴 Do not attempt to change pitch attitude of the
 > aircraft from the rear cockpit in the AFCS mode.
-> Since no force, transducer is in the rear cockpit
+> Since no force-transducer is in the rear cockpit
 > control stick, applying force will cause pitch trim
 > to run up and down depending on pressure
 > applied.
 If the pilot attempts to take control at
 > that point, violent transients may be
 > encountered.

-> 💡 Do not operate manual trim button while in the
+> 💡 Do not operate the manual trim button while in the
 > AFCS mode unless the AUTOPILOT PITCH
 > TRIM light is illuminated.
 Use a small amount of
 > manual trim to extinguish the AUTOPILOT
 > PITCH TRIM light.

-> 💡 To change altitude when operating in altitude
+> 💡 To change altitude when operating in Altitude
-> hold, use the control stick.
+> Hold, use the control stick.
 This disengages the
-> altitude hold circuits and the altitude hold switch
+> Altitude Hold circuits and the Altitude Hold switch
 > moves to OFF.
-Re-engage altitude hold at the
+Re-engage Altitude Hold at the
-> new altitude if altitude hold is desired.
+> new altitude if desired.

-> 💡 The AFCS is disengaged when the emergency
+> 💡 The AFCS is disengaged when the Emergency
-> quick release lever on the control stick is
+> Quick Release Lever on the control stick is
 > depressed.
 The stability augmentation and ARI
 > are disengaged as long as the lever is held
 > depressed but returns to operation when the lever